 The administrator of the lineup must not know who the suspect is in a given lineup or photo array.

-- Persons should be selected who generally fit the witness’ description of the offender.
-The filers should resemble the suspect so that a person who knew the suspect would have a difficult time distinguishing him/her from the fillers.
+Persons should be selected who generally fit the witness’ description of the offender.
+The fillers should resemble the suspect so that a person who knew the suspect would have a difficult time distinguishing him/her from the fillers.

 Officers should submit a report on every identification procedure, whether or not a subject is selected, the instructions given to the witness, the exact words spoken by the eyewitness pertaining to any identification made, and the witness’ statement of certainty that his/her identifications were accurate.